onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 -  5.3.3 - All VNFs must scale horizontally (scale out/in) within the
    Network Cloud.
 Vertical (scale up/down) is not supported.

--  5.3.5 - The VNF Guidelines state that OpenECOMP will provide full policy management for all VNFs.
+-  5.3.5 - The VNF Guidelines state that ONAP will provide full policy management for all VNFs.
 The VNF will not provide its own policy management for provisioning and management.

 -  5.3.7 - The VNF Guidelines recognizes both stateless and stateful VNFCs but it encourages the minimization of stateful VNFCs.

--  5.3.11 - The VNF Guidelines only allows for OpenECOMP management of the VNF.
+-  5.3.11 - The VNF Guidelines only allows for ONAP management of the VNF.
 It does not allow a proprietary management interface for use with a 3rd party EMS